irkules/randompantry/README.md

 ![Landing-Page](./Landing-Page.png)

 ## Overview
 Random Pantry is a recipe recommender system that uses Machine Learning to give you recipes that you will enjoy!
-We're still working on it, but feel free to have a look around at what we have so far :)
+We're still working on it, but feel free to have a look around at what we have so far :D

 ## Technologies